 Interactive learning components include:

-- Examples of both more observable and high-masking/internalised presentations
+- Case study examples of both more observable and high-masking/internalised presentations

 - Guided clinical discussion to support the interpretation and identification of subtle indicators